 - Cons: Political situation, Hungarian is difficult

-Growing tech hub with excellent infrastructure and EU access:
+A growing tech hub with solid infrastructure and EU access:

 - 1-bedroom rent: €700 - €1,100/month